flgorgonio/online-attendance/README.md

 # online-attendance
-Check attendance for students in remote classes
+Check attendance for students in remote classes on Google Meets and Google Forms